 Member commissions are our most significant expense and are classified as an operating expense.
 Under our compensation plan, members are paid weekly commissions by our subsidiary in which they are enrolled, generally in their home country currency, for product purchases by their down-line member network across all geographic markets.
-Our China subsidiary maintains an e-commerce retail platform and does not pay commissions.
+Our China subsidiary maintains an e-commerce retail platform and does not pay commissions, although our Chinese members may participate in our compensation plan through our other subsidiaries.
 This "seamless" compensation plan enables a member located in one country to enroll other members located in other countries where we are authorized to conduct our business.
 Currently, there are basically two ways in which our members can earn income:

-- through commissions paid on the accumulated bonus volume from product purchases made by their down-line members and customers; and - through retail profits on sales of products purchased by members at wholesale prices and resold at retail prices (in some markets, sales are for personal consumption only and income may not be earned through retail profits).
+- through commissions paid on the accumulated bonus volume from product purchases made by their down-line members and customers; and - through retail profits on sales of products purchased by members at wholesale prices and resold at retail prices (for purchasers in some of our smaller markets and purchasers from our China subsidiary, sales are for personal consumption only and income may not be earned through retail profits).